top of page

 The Centre’s vision is to enable a future where workers and organisations are empowered by technology, rather than beholden to it.

-Our university connections span across Australia with:
+Our university connections span across Australia and beyond with:

 17